taherimo/kludo/README.md

 * [DSSP](https://swift.cmbi.umcn.nl/gv/dssp/) (Linux/Windows/Mac binary executable)

 ## Usage
-The examples here are based on Linux operating system.
+The following examples are based on Linux operating system.
 By using -help argument one can see a description of all arguments in KluDo:
 ```sh
 python3 kludo.py -help
 ```